 Don't remove cookies from parchment paper until cool though.

 See how the bottom of the cookie has a different texture then the rest of the cookie?
 Well, that is what you are looking for.
+This means your cookies were mixed properly and you allowed them to dry the correct time before you cooked them.

 If your cookies come out flat without the different texture on the bottom, you over mixed your batter.